cloth diaper questions answered!

 www.verybaby.com i like VB hybrids- trimmer in between the legs

-unbleached indian prefolds from cotton babies or anywhere
+unbleached indian prefolds from cotton babies or green mountain diapers

 bummis super whisper wrap purchased from cotton babies